Cockell History, Family Crest & Coats of Arms

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Cockell include Cockerell, Cockerill, Cockrill, Cockrell and others.

 Early Notables of the Cockell family (pre 1700)

-More information is included under the topic Early Cockell Notables in all our PDF Extended History products and printed products wherever possible.
+Another 246 words (18 lines of text) are included under the topic Early Cockell Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cockell family to Ireland